xSomoy/STT/README.md

     * You Already Installed [Searchit](https://github.com/xCommunicado/Searchit "Searchit Repository")
     * You Already Installed [xdotool](https://github.com/jordansissel/xdotool "xodotool Repository").This Script Needs [xdotool](https://github.com/jordansissel/xdotool "xodotool Repository") to mimic keyboard input.
     * Your Tester Version Is Compatible With Your Searchit Version.
 Check [Releases](https://github.com/xCommunicado/Searchit_Tester/releases "Releases") For Verify Version Compatibility.

+* Instruction For Dummies
+    * Download The Repository
+    * Open Terminal In Your Downloaded Directory
+    * Type This Commands One By One.
+    ```Bash
+    chmod +x Searchit_Tester.sh
+    ./Searchit_Tester.sh
+    ```
+    * All Commands Available For  [Searchit](https://github.com/xCommunicado/Searchit "Searchit Repositor") Will Run Automatically One By One.
+    * Visually Confirm All Commands Are Working Properly
+    * If You Found Any Problem.
+Create A  [Issue](https://github.com/xCommunicado/Searchit/issues "Searchit Issues") On [Searchit](https://github.com/xCommunicado/Searchit "Searchit Repositor")'s Repository.

+For Any Other Necessary Feel Free To Contact Me Via [Twitter](www.twitter.com/xCommunicado "My Twitter Account").

+### Thank You !!